ibm-cloud-docs/dl/getting-started.md

 * Metered billing, which lowers the barrier of entry to {{site.data.keyword.cloud_notm}}
 * Support for connections to multiple {{site.data.keyword.cloud_notm}} accounts from a single direct link
 * Support for multiple VPCs (without classic access) from a single direct link within the same account
+* Support for both local and global routing options
 * Bring Your Own IP (BYOIP) address to create native connectivity between your on-premises environment and {{site.data.keyword.cloud_notm}}
 * Direct Link connections to and from transit gateways.
 * Support for BGP Message Digest 5 (MD5) Authentication and Bidirectional Forwarding Detection (BFD).